SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## content.template_path
 The Design Manager file path to your template (ie custom/page/web_page_basic/my_template.html).

+## content.topic_list
+Can be used to render markup for a topic listing by looping through it. {% for topic in content.topic_list %} The items within contain the properties: name and slug.

 ## content.updated
 A datetime object for when the user last updated the content, in UTC time.
 This variable can be formatted with the datetime filter.

+## content_id
+Prints the unique ID for a page, post, or email.
+This ID can be found in the URL of the editor.
+You can use this variable as an alias for content.id.

 ## contents
 Contents is a sequence of your blog posts that is iterated through using a for loop.